 TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED MARCH 31, 2022

-- Qualitative factors, such as contractual cash flows after modification are no longer SPPI, - Change in currency or change of counterparty, - The extent of change in interest rates, maturity, covenants.
+- Qualitative factors. such as flows contractual cash after modification are no longer SPPI, - Change in currency or change of counterparty, - The extent of change in interest rates, maturity, covenants.

 If this does not clearly indicate a substantial modification, then: